Diocese of Springfield in Massachusetts: 1870 to 1920

 On June 14, 1870, Pope Pius IX erected the Diocese of Springfield.
 He removed Berkshire, Franklin, Hampden, Hampshire, and Worcester counties from the Diocese of Boston, making the new diocese a suffragan of the Archdiocese of New York.
-Pius IX appointed Reverend Patrick O'Reilly from the Diocese of Boston as the first bishop of the new diocese.
+Pius IX appointed Patrick O'Reilly from the Diocese of Boston as the first bishop of the new diocese.

 During O'Reilly's time as bishop, the Catholic population of the diocese increased from 90,000 to 200,000; its priests from 43 to 196; its religious women from 12 to 321.
 O'Reilly laid the cornerstones of nearly 100 churches, schools and other buildings.
-He established a hospital in Holyoke, Massachusetts that was operated by the Sisters of Providence and opened orphanages in Holyoke and Worcester.
+In 1873, the Sisters of Charity of the House of Providence established the House of Providence Hospital in Holyoke.
+O'Reilly opened orphanages in Holyoke and Worcester.
 O'Reilly persuaded the Sisters of Charity and the Sisters of Notre Dame de Namur to set up congregations in the diocese.
-Mercy Hospital in Springfield was developed from mission of the Sisters of Providence of St. Vincent de Paul.
+The Sisters of Providence in 1874 opened the House of Mercy Hospital in Springfield.
+Today it is Mercy Medical Center.

 In 1875, Pius IX elevated the Diocese of Boston to the Archdiocese of Boston.
 He transferred the Diocese of Springfield from the Archdiocese of New York to the new archdiocese.
+In 1883, O'Reilly established Cathedral High School in Springfield, with nuns from the Sisters of St. Joseph in New York City providing the faculty.
 O’Reilly died on May 28, 1892.
-Pope Leo XIII appointed Reverend Thomas Beaven as O'Reilly's replacement.
+Pope Leo XIII appointed Thomas Beaven as O'Reilly's replacement.

 In addition to French and Irish parishes, Beaven established churches in the diocese for Polish, Italian, Lithuanian, Slovakian and Maronite Rite Catholics.
+In 1892, Beaven purchased a farm in Holyoke to become the Holy Family Institute at Brightside, a boys orphanage and school.

-During his tenure, he opened the Beaven-Kelly Home for senior men; a home for abandoned infants; hospitals in Worcester, Springfield, Montague, and Adams; orphanages in Holyoke, Worcester, and Leicester; a House of the Good Shepherd at Springfield; and residences for single working women in many places.
+During his tenure, the Sisters of Providence opened the Beaven-Kelly Home for senior men; a home for abandoned infants; a House of the Good Shepherd at Springfield; and several residences for single working women.
+In 1897, the Sisters of St. Joseph moved into Mont Marie, their new motherhouse in Springfield.
+The Sisters of Providence in 1900 opened Farren Memorial Hospital in Montague, named after the industrialist Bernard N. Farren.
 Beaven died in 1920.